 - stirring spoons and spatula

 Wild Medicinal Herbs to use in Salve Making

 Medicinal Herbs Found in your Garden

-There are many medicinal herbs that grow throughout the area where you live.
+Many medicinal herbs grow throughout the area where you live.
 You only need to become familiar with them and their healing properties.
-This is just a small sample of some of the most prolific medicinal herbs that grow in my zone 3 area.
+This is just a small sample of some of the most prolific medicinal herbs that grow in my zone 3 areas.

 Be sure to consult a reliable plant identification guide to become familiar with the plants found in the wilds where you live.

 You’ve probably seen this sunny, daisy-like flower growing on your homestead or in the surrounding landscape.
 It originated in the European Alps and is an immigrant to North America.
 It likes poor soil and waste places at higher elevations.

 The next time you see it, remember where it’s growing because it is one of the most beneficial herbs for healing inflammation, bruising, sudden pain, accident, and paralysis.
 It is easy to collect, easy to make medicine from and highly beneficial.

 Palm calluses and dry skin are a small price to pay for fresh, organic vegetables, organic herbs, and fruit.
 But gardeners don’t have to suffer in exchange for free food.

 This hand salve has the double benefit of lavender blossoms and lavender essential oil to deeply restore those hardworking hands.